Wildsong/docker-ArcGISWebAppBuilder/README.md

 ## Capture signin creds

 For the life of me I have not been able to get the server app to accept any other signininfo.json than the one it creates.
 That means I have to commit an image once it's set up.
 So while the wabde-unsigned image is running, I connect via browser and give it the URL and AppId from Portal.

-Then I run this command to capture the new image.
+That creates a new signininfo.json file, which I need to persist.
+So then I run this command to capture the new image.

     docker commit wabde-unsigned wabde

+Having done this I can now run wabde and it won't ask for AppId again.

 ### Volumes for storage

-You will want a couple volumes hooked up to the container, one for widgets and one for the output files that will be shared with a web server.
+You will want a couple volumes hooked up to the container, one for widgets and one for the app files that will be shared with a web server.

-    tbd
+In development I am keeping them here in the folder, widgets and apps.

 ## Deployment